NTIA/scos-tekrsa/scos_tekrsa/hardware/api_wrap/README.md

 # 1. Tektronix RSA 306B API Wrapper

-The file wraps the [Tektronix Python/Ctypes RSA API](https://github.com/tektronix/RSA_API/tree/master/Python), with the goal of masking the Ctypes dependency.
-It implements the API functions for the RSA 306B.
-Some API documentation is included in docstrings, however this is mostly for quick reference during development, and is not meant as a substitute for the [RSA API Programming Reference manual](https://www.tek.com/spectrum-analyzer/rsa306-manual/rsa306-rsa306b-and-rsa500a-600a-0) offered by Tektronix.
+The file wraps the [Tektronix Python/Ctypes RSA API](https://github.com/tektronix/RSA_API/tree/master/Python), with the goal of masking the Ctypes dependency and streamlining use of the API in a Python development environment.
+It implements the API functions for the RSA 306B, although many of these functions are identical for other RSA devices.
+Some API documentation is included in docstrings for quick reference during development, but this is not meant as a substitute for the [RSA API Programming Reference manual](https://www.tek.com/spectrum-analyzer/rsa306-manual/rsa306-rsa306b-and-rsa500a-600a-0) offered by Tektronix.
 This wrapper was primarily developed for use within the [`scos-tekrsa`](https://github.com/ntia/scos-tekrsa) plugin for NTIA/ITS's [`scos-sensor`](https://github.com/ntia/scos-sensor) platform for networked sensor operation, though it may be useful or extensible for other applications.

 This wrapper was developed using v1.0.0014 of the RSA API for Linux.

-The `rsa306b_api.py` file requires the `libRSA_API.so` and `libcyusb_shared.so` shared objects from the Tektronix RSA API for Linux, and by default expects to find them in the drivers directory for scos-sensor.
+The `rsa306b_api.py` file requires the `libRSA_API.so` and `libcyusb_shared.so` shared objects from the Tektronix RSA API for Linux, and by default expects to find them in the scos-sensor drivers directory.
 If you are running without scos-sensor, you will need to specify your drivers directory when instantiating the API wrapper:

 ```python
 from rsa306b_api import *